DorielRivalet/wycademy/docs/backend.md

 > [!NOTE]
 > When using `npm run build && npm run preview` and creating a Wycademy account, you insert into the remote database `auth.users` table, not the local database from Docker Desktop.

+## Workarounds

+As of 2025/01/21, the `rls` transaction function does not work.
+Instead, we use application layer checks.
+The database is still secure from external threats since the Data API is disabled, but we have to be more careful in writing the code.

+Use the middleware found in `/src/lib/db/workarounds.ts` with the admin client, before performing your queries.

+Why not use the Supabase client instead of Drizzle, if RLS works better out-of-the-box?
+Because [per the Supabase docs](https://supabase.com/docs/guides/database/hardening-data-api#disabling-the-data-api), disabling the Data API + enabling RLS offers the greatest layer of protection.
+So ideally, your application is most secure if it implements all of the following:

+- Application Layer Checks (e.g. No Data API, check if user is a moderator with `/src/lib/db/workarounds.ts`).
+- Database Layer Checks (e.g. RLS policies found in `/src/lib/db/schema.ts`).
+- Isolated queries (we set the user's JWT data in each transaction configuration, see `/src/lib/db/drizzle.ts`).
+- API Layer Checks (e.g. Authentication guard found in `hooks.server.ts`).

+The Supabase client does not work with the Data API disabled.

 ## Important Tips

 - Never use `auth.users` table, use `public.profiles` instead.